laurentperrinet/Perrinet20PredictiveProcessing/README.md

 scientific interest with the motion extrapolation model [@Nijhawan02; @Nijhawan09].
 However, other models such as differential latency or postdiction were also proposed, such that it is yet not clear what is the neural substrate of the FLE.
-Here, similarly to the model compensating for delays [@PerrinetAdamsFriston14], we define a model of predictive processing defined on the visual topography using an internal representation of visual motion [@Perrinet12pred] to define an anisotropic diffusion of information fig. 2, A.
+Here, extending the model compensating for delays [@PerrinetAdamsFriston14], we define a model of predictive processing generalized on the visual topography using an internal representation of visual motion [@Perrinet12pred] to define an anisotropic diffusion of information fig. 2, A.

 The model that we used for the FLE can be used with any image.
 In